Noh Do Young: Career

 After graduating, he stayed at the Massachusetts Institute of Technology as a post-doctoral associate through 1992.
 His next position was as a senior physicist at the Exxon Research and Engineering Company in 1993.
 Two years later, he returned to his home country and started working at the Gwangju Institute of Science and Technology as an assistant professor in the Department of Physics and Photon Science & School of Materials Science and Engineering.
 Over the years, he became a full professor, dean of GIST College, and director of the Graduate Program of Photonic Science & Technology and the Center for Advanced X-ray Science.
 He was also the director of the GIST National Core Research Center (NCRC) from 2008 to 2015.

 He has served as a member of the Korea Research Council of Fundamental Science Technology.
 Other positions include serving as the chairman of the Foundation Expert Committee, National Science & Technology Council, president of the Korea Synchrotron Radiation User's Association, and council member on the Presidential Advisory Council for Science and Technology.
-In November 2019, he became the third president of the Institute for Basic Science (IBS), a five-year position he will hold until November 2024.
+In November 2019, he became the third president of the Institute for Basic Science (IBS).
 His inauguration ceremony was also the farewell ceremony for Kim Doochul, the second IBS president.